r4004/csDetector/README.md

 1) Clone the current repository on your system

-2) In the repository find the *csDetector.exe* file which contains the tool ready to run without any installation
+2) In the repository find the *installation.exe* file which contains the tool ready to run without any installation

-3) Open a shell to execute the tool (we suggest Command Prompt)

-4) Run *csDetector.exe* with the right parametres see the [Running](#Running) section.
+3) Run *csDetector.exe* .

+4) After the file created *SentiStrenght* folder

+5) See the [references](#references) section for *Senti* installation and add these file in the folder

+6) Continue for installation complete

 ## **3) Manual usage**